 Let’s get this.
 Every company which has field force sales staff is keen to try out new technology to get more insights so they can improve sales team productivity.
 For this, technology solutions such as sales CRM, sales force automation software are the most popular.

 Technology companies promote claiming a huge scope of improvement in all sales related activities in using Sales CRM and SFA.

-One popular CRM company promote their benefits as below,
+One popular CRM company promote its benefits as below,

 - 300.0% Improvement in lead conversion rates.

 41.0% Revenue increase per salesperson.

 Knowing sales force activities insights using Sales CRM or Sales Force Automation can help sales managers to improve sales performance and productivity.
 Rightly so, organizations are investing money and bandwidth towards this objective.